 Employees who receive such reports of Sexual Misconduct should not attempt to "investigate" the allegation or require the complainant/reporting individual to provide all of the details surrounding the alleged misconduct.
-Information that is disclosed to the employee should be provided by the employee to the Title IX Coordinator or Deputy Coordinator.
-Upon receiving a report of alleged or possible Sexual Misconduct, the Title IX Coordinator will evaluate the information received and determine what further preliminary support, resources or other actions should be taken, consistent with the complaint resolution process and this Policy.
+To the extent the complainant/reporting individual provides details that information should be provided to the Title IX Coordinator or Deputy Coordinator.
+Upon receiving a report of alleged or possible Sexual Misconduct, the Title IX Coordinator will evaluate the information received and determine what further actions should be taken, consistent with the complaint resolution process and this Policy.
 Failure of a University employee, including student workers, to report sexual misconduct to the Title IX Coordinator or Deputy Coordinator may result in disciplinary action.

 University employees who are not confidential resources and receive a report of Sexual Misconduct are required to forward the report directly to the Title IX Coordinator or Deputy Coordinator and should not share information about the report with any other individual.
-If the employee is uncertain whether the information should be reported to the Title IX Coordinator or Deputy Coordinator, the employee should seek guidance from the Title IX Coordinator before providing the Title IX Coordinator with any identifiable information regarding the report.
+If the employee is uncertain whether the information should be reported to the Title IX Coordinator or Deputy Coordinator, the employee should seek guidance from the Title IX Coordinator or Deputy Coordinator before providing the Title IX Coordinator with any identifiable information regarding the report.